-Our business involves the use of hazardous materials and we and our third party manufacturers and suppliers must comply with environmental, health and safety laws and regulations, which can be expensive and restrict how we do, or interrupt our, business.
+Our business involves the use of hazardous materials and we and our third-party manufacturers and suppliers must comply with environmental, health and safety laws and regulations, which can be expensive and restrict how we do, or interrupt our, business.

-Our research and development activities and our third party manufacturers' and suppliers' activities involve the generation, storage, use and disposal of hazardous materials, including the components of our product candidates and other hazardous compounds and wastes.
+Our research and development activities and our third-party manufacturers' and suppliers' activities involve the generation, storage, use and disposal of hazardous materials, including the components of our product candidates and other hazardous compounds and wastes.
 We and our manufacturers and suppliers are subject to environmental, health and safety laws and regulations governing, among other matters, the use, manufacture, generation, storage, handling, transportation, discharge and disposal of these hazardous materials and wastes and worker health and safety.
 In some cases, these hazardous materials and various wastes resulting from their use are stored at our and our manufacturers' facilities pending their use and disposal.
 We cannot eliminate the risk of contamination or injury, which could result in an interruption of our commercialization efforts, research and development efforts and business operations, damages and significant cleanup costs and liabilities under applicable environmental, health and safety laws and regulations.
-We also cannot guarantee that the safety procedures utilized by our third party manufacturers for handling and disposing of these materials and wastes generally comply with the standards prescribed by these laws and regulations.
 We may be held liable for any resulting damages, costs or liabilities, which could exceed our resources, and state or federal or other applicable authorities may curtail our use of certain materials and/or interrupt our business operations.
 Furthermore, environmental, health and safety laws and regulations are complex, change frequently and have tended to become more stringent.
 We cannot predict the impact of such changes and cannot be certain of our future compliance.
-Failure to comply with these environmental, health and safety laws and regulations may result in substantial fines, penalties or other sanctions.
+Failure to comply with these environmental, health and safety laws and regulations are complex.
+Change frequently and have tended to become more stringent.
+We cannot predict the impact of such changes and cannot be certain of our future compliance.
+Failure to comply with these environmental, health and safety laws and regulations are complex.
 We do not currently carry environmental insurance coverage.